Azure/azure-sdk-for-c/README.md

 service libraries in the `/sdk` directory.

 ### Prerequisites
-- CMake version 3.12 is required to use these libraries.
+- CMake version 3.12 or higher is required to use these libraries.
 - Vcpkg is required to download project dependencies.
-- On Linux, development headers for OpenSSL 1.1.1 and UUID are required to build the project.
+- On Linux/macOS, development headers for OpenSSL 1.1 are required to build the project.

 ### Building the SDK
 Follow the instructions in the [contributing guide](CONTRIBUTING.md) to build the SDK.
 The same instructions apply